-An 8-bit machine may have a 2 KiB work RAM and a large nonvolatile memory divided into 16 KiB banks viewed through two windows.
+An 8-bit machine may have a 1 to 2 KiB work RAM, a larger video RAM, and a large nonvolatile memory divided into 16 KiB banks viewed through two windows.
 One window is always accessible, and the other can be paged out.
 Some memory configurations may impose a substantial penalty in cycles to switch to another bank, such as 64 CPU cycles on the Nintendo MMC1, comparable to a TLB miss.
 Therefore, we want to work in one bank as much as possible, storing intermediate results to the little work RAM we have.

 One trick for this is to make three passes over the text, switching in a different bank each time: